georgian4049/segregation_of_roles/README.md

 ### 1\.
 Configure AWS Access

-Create a `.env` file in the project root to include your live AWS credentials for Bedrock access.
+Create a `.env` file in the project root based on the configuration below, including your live AWS credentials for Bedrock access.

 ```ini
 # .env (Example Configuration)